UCSB-CS56-M16/UCSB-CS56-M16.github.io/_lab/lab06.md

 Both of these are binary operators that compare the integer values on the left and right.
 They will each return a true or false value, with true represented as the integer `1`, and false represented as the integer `0`.
 Accordingly, there is still only one *type* in the system, namely *integer*.

 In the tokenizer, adding these operators will entail handling `==` and `!=` as fundamentally new tokens.
 You'll need to defined new classes for these tokens that implement the [`Token`]({{page.javadoc_prefix}}edu/ucsb/cs56/pconrad/parsing/tokenizer/Token.html) interface defined in `src/edu/ucsb/cs56/pconrad/parsing/tokenizer/Token.java`.
+As models, you might look at the classes that currently implement that interface.
+You can figure out what those are from looking at the javadoc for [`interface edu.ucsb.cs56.pconrad.parsing.tokenizer.Token`]({{page.javadoc_prefix}}edu/ucsb/cs56/pconrad/parsing/tokenizer/Token.html).

-Reading in the tokens will require you to use the [State Pattern](https://en.wikipedia.org/wiki/State_pattern), which is heavily utilized in the tokenizer.
+Reading in the tokens will require you to use the [State Pattern](https://en.wikipedia.org/wiki/State_pattern), which is a Design Pattern heavily utilized in the tokenizer.
+Your reading in the HFDP textbook about Design Patterns, in general, may help here.

-Adding in additional tokens will require you to understand the Visitor Pattern; for this, you should consult [our tutorial on the Visitor Pattern](https://github.com/UCSB-CS56-M16/visitor-pattern-tutorial), and perhaps also [the Wikipedia entry on the Visitor Pattern](https://en.wikipedia.org/wiki/Visitor_pattern).
+Adding in additional tokens will require you to understand another Design Pattern, namely the Visitor Pattern.
+For this, you should consult [our tutorial on the Visitor Pattern](https://github.com/UCSB-CS56-M16/visitor-pattern-tutorial), and perhaps also [the Wikipedia entry on the Visitor Pattern](https://en.wikipedia.org/wiki/Visitor_pattern).

-In the parser, you'll need to handle the following EBNF description, derived from the Wikipedia page for [Operator-precedence_parser](https://en.wikipedia.org/wiki/Operator-precedence_parser) (as of 06/13/2016):
+In the parser, you'll need to handle the following EBNF description, derived from the Wikipedia page for [Operator-precedence_parser](https://en.wikipedia.org/wiki/Operator-precedence_parser) (retrieved 06/13/2016):

 ```
 expression ::= equality-expression